Random Pokémon Type Generator

 Can I use this for Fakemon design?+

-Yes — the generator is perfect for Fakemon creation.
+Yes.
 Use the Lock Primary Type feature to fix one type while randomly exploring all 17 possible dual-type partners.
-The matchup panel shows whether the combination creates interesting strategic trade-offs for your design.
+The matchup panel shows whether the combination creates interesting strategic trade-offs.

 How many possible type combinations exist?+

-There are 18 single types and 153 unique dual-type combinations (18 choose 2), totaling 171 unique type combinations.
-Our generator can produce any of them with full matchup calculations for both offensive and defensive interactions.
+There are 18 single types and 153 unique dual-type combinations, totaling 171 unique possibilities.
+The generator can produce any of them with full compound matchup calculations.